livia360/Capstone_project/README.md

 Customer personality analysis is an interesting topic for companies.
 The dataset is from a competition on Kaggle and collected between 2012 and 2014.
-To practice and solve the binary classification problem, this notebook has 5 different machine learning models trained on this dataset, in order to predict the customers’ response to the last 6th marketing campaign (accepting the offer or not) when we already have 5 campaigns.
+To practice and solve the binary classification problem, this notebook has 5 different machine learning models to explore this dataset, and predict the customers’ response to the last 6th marketing campaign (accepting the offer or not) when we already have 5 campaigns.